JSeawell/361.github.io/README.md

 # Immunization Database
 > CS-361 (Software Engineering I) Group Project

-A database to store, view, and share immunization records, written in Node
+A database to store, view, and share immunization records, written in Node.

 ## How to view:
 > 1. VPN into OSU flip servers